ridwanafazn/habiter/README.md

 **Habiter!
 Stay organized and get things done!**

-# Code Exploration by Yourself

-If you want to customize this code, clone this and going to branch master (not main branch)

 [Demo Aplication](https://youtu.be/Sf13BIPW-JA)

-## Meet Us!
+## Introduce our Team Contributors!
 | Name                   | NIM             |
 |------------------------|-----------------|
 | Muhammad Rihap Firdaus | 1217050102      |
 | Ridwan Ahmad Fauzan    | 1217050121      |
 | Sumitra Adriansyah     | 1217050137      |
 | Wildan Sophal Jamil    | 1217050142      |

+# Code Exploration by Yourself

+If you want to customize this code, clone this and going to branch master (not main branch)

 ## Screenshots